microsoft/AdaptiveCards/source/nodejs/adaptivecards/README.md

 // Import the module:
 import * as AdaptiveCards from "adaptivecards";

-// Or require it:
+// OR require it:
 var AdaptiveCards = require("adaptivecards");

-// If you referenced the library from CDN, the global AdaptiveCards variable is already
+// OR if you loaded via CDN, the global "AdaptiveCards" variable
-// defined and can be used directly: var adaptiveCard = new AdaptiveCards.AdaptiveCard();
+// is already defined and can be used directly
 ```

 ### Render a card